Syrian forces battle rebel push on central Aleppo

 "At the moment, the entire non-conventional weapons system is under the full control of the regime," a senior Israeli defence official, Amos Gilad, told Israel Radio.

-Apparently responding to U.S. and Israeli concerns that Syria's non-conventional arsenal could fall into the hands of Hezbollah or other militants, Damascus acknowledged on Monday for the first time that it had chemical and biological arms.
+Apparently responding to U.S. and Israeli concerns that Syria's non-conventional weapons could fall into the hands of Hezbollah or other Islamist groups, Damascus acknowledged for the first time that it possessed chemical and biological arms.

-Foreign Ministry spokesman Jihad Makdissi said the army would not use chemical weapons to crush rebels but could use them against forces from outside the country.
+Foreign Ministry spokesman Jihad Makdissi said on Monday the army would not use chemical weapons to crush rebels but could use them against forces from outside the country.

-The Global Security website, which collects published intelligence reports and other data, says there are four suspected chemical weapons sites in Syria: north of Damascus, near Homs, in Hama and near the Mediterranean port of Latakia.
-Weapons it produces include the nerve agents VX, sarin and tabun, it said, without citing its sources.

 With the conflict raging in Syria's two biggest cities, as well as many provincial ones, Western and many Arab nations are pushing for Assad's removal, although Russia, China, Iran and Iraq are among others opposed to any forced handover of power.